Rinbits26/odin-recipes/README.md

 # odin-recipes
-Odin recipes project is related to craeting a webpage which will show different receipes.
+Odin recipes project is related to creating a webpage which will show different receipes.